TobiWestermann/OutOfPhase/README.md

 ## Second Example EQ (Peak, one band)

-This example is very short in the description here.
+The description of this example is very short.
 You will find the source code on Github (AAT_EQ1)

 1. Solve your math first.
 You will find the formulas for Equalizer by searching for the "RBJ cookbook".
 2. Understand what a second order section filter is.
 (LTI System, with 3 transversal (b0,b1,b2) and 2 recursive coefficients (a1,a2))